This article was produced by Georgia Diaconsescu, Marketing Lead at Canva.

 We found that beauty consumers don't want AI chatbots - we were really heartbroken.

-Their job to be done was actually to look the way they want.
+Their job was actually to look the way they want.

 Equally, for our app users in the FinTech space, they don't want credit products.